jesalmehta/jesalmehta.github.io/_explorations/3d-printed-flexures.md

 ![](/uploads/2020-10-19_20-54-11.jpg)

 Following that, I created in-between links to prevent out-of-plane twisting but keep the in-plane bending, to have a more controlled flexion.
+This is close to the typical live-hinges used in lasercutting as well.

 ![](/uploads/fusion360_2020-10-22_03-24-51.jpg)Six of these come together to form a flexagon that can rotate around its common centre.